gregwebs/hamlet.js/README.md

 ``` html
 <p><b>no space</b>none here either.
 Two spaces after a period is bad!</p>
 ```

-## Don't tell anyone :)
+## Closing bracket

-,  the '>' character is optional if there is no inner content on that line.
-There can still can be inner content on the next line.
-I don't tout this because some of those used to html don't find it aesthetically pleasing.
-But don't let anyone tell you that HAML has one less character :)
+currently  the '>' character is optional if there is no inner text on the same line.
+In the future this will be changed to be required so that tag attributes can span multiple lines.

 ## Limitations

-I just created it - haven't used it much yet.
-I do have test cases, but let me know if you encounter any issues.
-I still consider the interpolation and white space syntax experimental - let me know if you have better ideas.
+Hamlet just uses a simple eval interpolation.
+This works well for me on an AngularJS project where AngularJS is actually doing the templating.
+You might be able to use Hamlet to pre-process for another templating system.

 # Development

 Requires Coffeescript, although if you are only comfortable changing js I can easily port it to the Coffeescript file.

 ## Testing

+The test suite is pretty good now.
+I create a test case for every issue I notice.

 I wanted to run tests without the browser overhead.
 Probably there is a better way, but I came up with this which works fine: